What Is Career Development?

 All workers should have access to resources that can guide them towards a more fulfilling career.
 Those who utilize career development services can define their ideal job and the steps required to reach that position.
 Employees who feel confident in the plans they create will also be motivated while on the job, and therefore less likely to leave their current work in favor of an opportunity with another organization.
 Meeting with a career counselor can alleviate the stress associated with securing the ideal position.

-Some career development resources will teach employees how to make a strong impression during interviews and create resumés that set them apart from other candidates vying for positions within your organization.
-Obviously, this can be a valuable process for those employees looking to move to new positions internally, but even for those content in their role, it helps them consider and consolidate their skills, identifying where they currently stand and what future goals they might have.
+Some career development resources will teach employees how to improve their resilience, personal presence, and other soft skills that can help them advance within your organization.
+As employees increase their engagement through new opportunities and coaching, they begin to consider how else they might contribute to the organization.
 This can be just as important when looking to better perform an existing role as it is when seeking a new one.

 Career development is the framework of career growth, where workers identify where they want to be, when they want to be there, and how they are going to get there.
 This process, which should be recorded in writing and regularly reviewed, helps transform an employee’s ambitions from a vague idea to a documented action plan.
 When companies take an active role in career growth, their employees benefit from a gentle push in the right direction should they be drifting from their plan.
 Career goals are fluid, and so when drifting occurs, goals and action items can be reviewed to reassess or keep them on track.